Guide to Military Divorce in Virginia

 Our Military Divorce Lawyers

-From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the experienced attorneys at Livesay & Myers, P.C. represent servicemembers and spouses in military divorce cases.
+The attorneys at Livesay & Myers, P.C. have years of experience representing servicemembers and spouses in military divorce cases.
 From our five convenient office locations, we represent clients across Northern Virginia.
 Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.